sevos/zeus-parallel_tests/README.md

 ### RVM

-For RVM users it is recommended to install rvm-bundler gem.
+For RVM users it is recommended to install rubygems-bundler gem.

 ## Usage